 Section 3: Mothers’ Pensions

-In 1915, the state legislature of North Dakota passed a bill titled Mothers’ Pensions.
-It was typical of the Progressive Era law that was already in effect in other states.
-Though North Dakota was not among the first states to enact this law (Illinois was the first in 1911), North Dakota’s law was among the more generous of these laws.
+In 1915, the state legislature of North Dakota enacted a law titled Mothers’ Pensions.
+It was a typical Progressive Era law that was already in effect in other states.
+Illinois was the first state to pass a similar law (1911), but North Dakota’s law was more generous than most other state's laws.

 The law was written to protect the home and family when no adult male was present.
 The stated purpose was to help children “grow into useful citizens.”
 Ideally, the woman would be a widow, but some “abandoned” (divorced) women and unmarried mothers also received pensions.
 The idea was that if a woman had young children, she should be at home to take care of them; she should not have to work outside the home to support the children.

 The law stated that every woman would receive an allowance of “not more than fifteen dollars a month” for each child in her home under the age of 14.
 The allowance was to be determined by the court of the county where the woman lived.
 The court would not award a pension to a woman who had sufficient means of support from another source.
 The mother had to be “a proper person morally, physically and mentally for the bringing up of her children.”
 If the court found that a woman used her allowance badly, a judge could make the allowance in the form of food, clothing, and fuel, rather than cash.

 A woman had to apply in writing to a county court for a pension.
 The county commission had a right to protest any individual woman’s petition by stating that the woman did not qualify as a fit mother or that her children were older than she stated.